happynev/MwoScoreboardHelper/README.md

 ### Which gamemodes are supported?
 * Currently only QP is supported (Solo and Group)
 * Faction Play looks like it works, but it will seriously mess up your stats. don't try it.
+  * However, you CAN use it on the drop screen to check the players and their known stats
+### Which Image types are supported?
+ * png
+ * jpeg
 ### Which Resolutions are supported?
 In theory, any 16:9 or 16:10 resolution should work.
 However on lower resolutions the accuracy of the OCR tracing suffers a lot.
 Examples: